hgl/nixverse/README.md

 Save and exit the editor and Nixverse will:

-1. Generate a SSH host key for each node with secrets in its directory.
-In this case, the nodes are `router1` and `router2`.
+1. For each node eventually contains any secret, generate a SSH host key in its directory.
+In this case it's `router1` and `router2`.
-1. Encrypt Each node's secrets with the SSH host key, saved to `secrets.yaml` in the node's directory.
+1. Encrypt each node's secrets with the SSH host key, saved to `secrets.yaml` in the node's directory.
-1. Automatically import the `sops-nix` module and use `secrets.yaml` for `sops.defaultSopsFile`.
+1. Import the `sops-nix` module and set `sops.defaultSopsFile = secrets.yaml`.
 1. Encrypt the Nix file with the master age key, saved to `secrets.yaml` in the flake root.

-At runtime, `sops-nix` will write the password to a file, which be can be loaded into `pppd`:
+At runtime, `sops-nix` will write the password to a file, which will be be loaded into `pppd`:

 ```diff
 # nodes/routers/common/configuration.nix